OUR TEAM

 <b>Mark Lampert</b>

-Mark Lampert is the founder and president of the Biotechnology Value Fund, L.P., a San Francisco-based private investment firm established in 1993.
-Mark was a Vice President at the investment banking firm Oppenheimer & Co. in New York and founded Biotechnology Royalty Corp., which pooled biotechnology patent royalties owned by universities.
-He also headed business development for Cambridge NeuroScience and served as Assistant to the President of the NutraSweet Company, a subsidiary of G.D.
-Searle & Co.
-Mark started his career at the Boston Consulting Group.
-He is currently a director of Acumen, Inc., Biotica Technology, Ltd, and Mendel Biotechnology and a trustee of the Lampert Family Foundation.
-Mark holds an AB Degree in chemistry from Harvard College and an MBA Degree from Harvard Business School.
+Mark is the founder and president of the Biotechnology Value Fund, L.P., a San Francisco-based private investment firm established in 1993, and is a founding trustee of the Lampert Family Foundation.
+Previously, Mark was a Vice President at the investment banking firm Oppenheimer & Co. in New York, headed business development for Cambridge NeuroScience, and served as Assistant to the President of the NutraSweet Company.
+He holds an AB Degree in chemistry from Harvard College and an MBA Degree from Harvard Business School.

 -